IMDC/Webmoti-Employ/electron/README.md

 2. Commit this change
 3. Github actions will detect this and automatically create a new release with the packaged app files (this can take 5-10 minutes)

+Also make sure to set the `CLIENT_HOSTED_URL` Github Actions secret which is needed for electron packaging.

 ### Local packaging

 You might want to package it locally for debugging purposes since you can inspect what files get packaged.
 To do this, open `electron/dist` after packaging the app.